constancemaurer/music-artist-predictor/README.md

 ## Goals

 1. Create a multinominal classification model that is able to predict the music artist by the artists' songs given the songs' spotify audio features and lyrics of the song.
+2. Make predictions about which features mostly affect the identity of music artist.
+Is his/her style based in the lyrics or the music itself?
-2. Evaluate the model by testing it on unseen data and producing classification report, confusion matrix, ROC curve and other evaluation metrics.
+3. Evaluate the model by testing it on unseen data and producing classification report, confusion matrix, ROC curve and other evaluation metrics.

 ## Methodology